ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 ## CKEditor 4 React Integration Demo

-See the {@linksdk react working "CKEditor 4 React Integration" sample} that showcases the most iomportant features of the integration, including choosing the editor type, configuration and events, or setting up two-way data binding.
+See the {@linksdk react working "CKEditor 4 React Integration" sample} that showcases the most important features of the integration, including choosing the editor type, configuration and events, or setting up two-way data binding.